Lancia 037 vs Audi Quattro – WRC 1983

 Cesare’s team performed a few more tricks, such as delaying their start by a couple of minutes to manage the dust situation in San Remo.

-Lancia, the underdog team, emerged victorious in the constructor’s championships, thanks to Cesare’s strategy and some help from the Shenanigans.
-It was also the last year in WRC when a 2-wheeled drive car won.
+Lancia, the underdog team, emerged victorious in the constructors’ championships, thanks to Cesare’s strategy and some help from the Shenanigans.
+It was also the last year in the WRC when a 2-wheel-drive car won.
 By the following year, most manufacturers had launched 4-wheel drive, so the battles became more balanced.
 This year, however, stands out as one of the most exciting in the rally’s history, inspiring all who witnessed it.

 Latest articles